 Shoshana draws inspiration and insights from her interests and accomplishments outside of the performing arts to fuel her creative work.

 Shoshana majored in languages and cultures in undergrad at Loyola University New Orleans, with a concentration in Latin American Studies, and a minor in music (piano performance and music composition).
 She took courses in international business as well.
 She served as treasurer, pianist, and social chair for the Theta Psi chapter of Sigma Alpha Iota, the women's music fraternity.
 She was also the Vice President of Sigma Delta Pi, the national collegiate Hispanic Honors Society.
 Her senior capstone project explored the music of Antônio Carlos Jobim.
 She spent a summer in Northern Ireland studying the Protestant-Catholic conflict, and she also spent a summer in Peru volunteering at the Hogar Fransisco De Asis.
 She has been an Au Pair in both Spain and Germany, and she has also interned at Mount Sinai, The Byrd Alzheimer's Center and Research Institute, and Moffitt Cancer Research Center.

 She attended Columbia University's Postbaccalaureate Premedical program and then worked on Wall Street, first as a medical and life sciences stock analyst, and then in investor relations for a firm specializing in both medical/life sciences companies and Latin American companies.
 Though she hoped to be able to write music on the side, she knew ultimately that she would have to make a choice, and decided she was ready to become a full time creative in late 2017.

-Since turning to her creative roots in a professional capacity, she has been commissioned to write for musical theatre, commercial, and liturgical projects.
+Since turning to her professional creative roots, she has been commissioned to write for musical theatre, classical, commercial, and liturgical projects.
 She is in the advanced BMI Lehman Engel workshop, a program widely regarded as the the premier training ground for Musical Theatre songwriters.